 Melancholic depression is a serious mental health problem that causes persistent feelings of sadness and loss of interest in activities and relationships.
-It affects how teenagers think, feel, and behave, and it can cause emotional, functional, and physical problems.
-Unlike atypical depression, melancholic depression is not improved by positive events in the person’s life.
+It is a particularly severe major depressive disorder and it affects how both teenagers and adults think, feel, and behave.
+This type of depression can cause emotional, functional, and physical problems, and is not improved by positive events in the person’s life unlike atypical depression.

+There are several key aspects of the melancholic depression treatment process.
 Clinical and experiential therapeutic modalities have been shown to be very effective for melancholic depression, as well as all types of depressive disorders.
 This approach to treatment increases self-esteem, provides coping skills for handling stressful events, and helps people replace negative beliefs and behaviors with positive, healthy ones.